nnq-huy/huynguyen-preassignment-2023/README.md

 Technology stack used: Back-end: Node.JS with Express - Database: PostgreSQL.
-Front-end: ReactNative and Flutter on Android
+Front-end: ReactNative and Flutter on Android.<br>
+Note: the repository contains some api keys & links to private server, they'll be changed after 2 weeks.

 ## Backend: